lucas-quinn/ionic-memory-leak/readme.md

 # Stencil/Ionic Component Memory Leak

+I have identified two types of memory leaks.
+The first type occurs in the development environment and is caused by components like `ion-button`.
+The second type is more complex, resulting from the combination of specific components.
+Although the exact combinations causing this issue are unknown, there are several instances of such combinations causing memory leaks.

+Let's begin by discussing the memory leak in the development environment.

+## The First Kind of Leaking
-If we render a component conditionally, there will be a memory leak issue for some components.

-If the component exists in a Stencil component, the whole Stencil component will not be garbage collected.
-For example, if we wrap `ion-button` in a Stencil component and render it conditionally, the Stencil component will not be garbage collected.
+When rendering a component conditionally, certain components, such as `ion-button`, trigger a memory leak.
+If the component exists in a Stencil component and is rendered conditionally, the entire Stencil component fails to be garbage collected.
+For instance, wrapping `ion-button` in a Stencil component and rendering it conditionally prevents the garbage collection of the Stencil component.

+While this type of leaking is limited to the development environment, distinguishing between development-only and production-related leaks is challenging.
+This ambiguity significantly impacts the development experience, requiring extensive time spent on debugging memory leaks.
+To determine whether a component is leaking, one must build and run the app in production mode, adding a considerable overhead to the debugging process.

+Environment details:
-all use Ionic@latest
+- Ionic@latest

-- [ ] React@latest: perfect clean
+- React@latest: Perfectly clean
-- [ ] Angular@latest: perfect clean
+- Angular@latest: Perfectly clean
-- [ ] Vue@latest: has one element left in memory, but it cleans memory correctly.
+- Vue@latest: One element left in memory, but it cleans memory correctly
-- [x] Stencil@latest: couldn't perform garbage collection correctly, resulting in memory leak.
+- Stencil@latest: Unable to perform garbage collection correctly, resulting in memory leaks

 To reproduce the issue:
 1. Run `npm install`.
-2. Then run `npm run start`.
+2. Execute `npm run start`.
 3. Click the button to observe the memory leak issue.

-In the following ionic component, even in dev environment, there is memory leak.
-You can replace `ion-button` with other components to observe the same issue:
+Replace `ion-button` with other components to observe the same issue:

 - [ ] ion-action-sheet
 - [ ] ion-accordion